-Corrected entry: In the television interview, when the expert is describing the tolerance requirements for re-entry angle, he asks the reader to imagine that the earth is a basketball and the moon is a softball.
-A basketball's diameter is 2.86 times larger than a softball, but the earth's diameter is actually about 3.67 times the diameter of the moon.
-The expert goes on to say that the two balls are 14 feet apart, which is about 16.8 times the diameter of a basketball.
-In reality, the distance from the earth to the moon is about 30.14 times the diameter of the earth.
-This means that the 14 feet should really have been about 25 feet (about 30.14 times the diameter of a basketball).
+Corrected entry: In the television interview, when the expert is describing the tolerance requirements for re-entry angle, he asks the reader to imagine that the earth is a basketball and the moon is a softball, and that the two balls are 14 feet apart, which is about 16.8 times the diameter of a basketball.
+The distance from the earth to the moon is about 30.14 times the diameter of the earth.
+This means that the 14 feet should really have been about 25 feet.
 Finally, the expert says that the re-entry angle has to be accurate to within 2.5 degrees, which he says is like aiming for a target the thickness of a sheet of paper.
-In reality, 2.5 degrees at 30 feet is actually about 13.14 inches thick (even at 14 feet, 2.5 degrees is about 7.34 inches), which is MUCH thicker than a sheet of paper - it's as thick as hundreds of sheets of paper.
+2.5 degrees at 30 feet is actually about 13.14 inches thick (even at 14 feet, 2.5 degrees is about 7.34 inches).

 Corrected entry: When Marilyn has the nightmare about Jim's mission meeting disaster, the Capcom says, "We show S4B shutdown," and then a few seconds later says, "when you get in the LEM."
 This makes no sense, because S4B (Saturn 4B Booster) shutdown happens before the LEM is even docked (and days before anybody would actually get in the LEM).
 Granted, it's a dream, but Marilyn Lovell was actually fairly knowledgeable about the way lunar missions worked, and you'd think that if she could dream everything else correctly (the layout of the capsule, for instance), she (or the filmmakers) would get that detail correct.